Fertility doctor used own sperm 'around 50 times,' papers say

 Though paternity lawsuits may be unclear, legal matters might someday touch the new siblings.

-"The current siblings don't have an obligation to one another -- except if there's an uncontested will, things would get messy," Boreman said.
+"The current siblings don't have an obligation to one another -- except if there is a death and no will, things could get messy," Boreman said.